 PCC's Forged Products segment works with such metals as titanium and steel alloys to manufacture components for commercial and military aircraft.
 Generating 44% of the company's sales, the lineup ranges from landing gear to wing structures and airframes, as well as piping for the energy market.

 The company is also using acquisitions to jumpstart its Forged Products segment.
-Earlier in 2013 it purchased Titanium Metals Corporation (TIMET), a fabricated titanium products provider, for $2.9 billion.
+In 2013 it also purchased TIMET, a fabricated titanium products provider, for $2.9 billion.
 PCC bought TIMET to streamline its supply chain and optimize its input costs by adding fabricated titanium products to its portfolio.
-PCC also acquired RathGibson, which makes tubing for the oil and gas, chemical/petrochemical, power-generation, and other markets, in 2012.